Lightpad Block Creator Manual

 3.1 Charge Your Lightpad Block

 You should charge your Lightpad Block as the first step before proceeding.
-You can continue to play with your new Lightpad Block while it’s charging.
 When connected to a suitable power source, the Lightpad Block can charge additional Blocks that are connected to its DNA connectors.

 Plug the included USB “C” cable into the Lightpad Block and plug the other end of the cable into a USB 3 charger or a computer with a USB 3 port.
 The Lightpad Block requires 5 watts of power to run and charge the battery efficiently.
 Adding more Blocks via the DNA connectors will increase the demand for power so we recommend using a higher output charger such as an iPad charger (10-12 watts) or a higher output USB 3 charger.